Page-Carbajal/Software-Engineering/ReactJS/README.md

 ####1.
 Create test-reactjs project

-Kickstart this project by running the command

-`npm init` on a folder named **test-reactjs**, or any other name you like.
+Kickstart this project by running the command `$ npm init` on a folder named **test-reactjs**, or any other name you like.

 Complete the process to create the project. **NPM** will then build an empty **package.json** file on the folder just like this.